-Simply known as applications, the application software refers to a program or group of programs that allow users to accomplish their tasks.
-These tasks can be typing word document, sending an email, or designing an image.
+Simply known as applications, application software refers to a program or group of programs that allow users to accomplish their tasks.
+These tasks can be typing a word document, sending an email, or designing an image.

 Also, the specific software is unique to the task it was designed for.
 So, it can be as straightforward as a desktop calculator or complex as a spreadsheet application.

 For example, you want to create a simple presentation.
-The presentation application will already come with slide designs, special effects, and layout.
+The presentation application will already come with slide designs, special effects, and a layout.
 The users will only need to tweak these features on their own.
 Some examples of applications are the web browser, word processor, media player, and many more.